 We also advise on how best to develop a culturally intelligent organisation.

-The Superdiversity Centre provides specific training focused on different cultures (Maori, Pacifica and Chinese, for example).
+The Superdiversity Centre provides specific training focused on different cultures (Maori, PASIFIKA and Chinese, for example).
 The training is practical and effective in developing cultural competence.

 Each training programme is tailored to meet the needs of your organisation, whether you are seeking to enter a foreign market, attract new superdiverse customers to your business, or recruit superdiverse employees.